pedromcorreia/find_hotel/README.md

 2. For large projects maintenance is complex, and decoupling applications is difficult;

 **TL; DR** This test was the most complex tests I ever received, but it was nice to solve and think in different cases.

-## How to run?

-### Get Started
-To run this project you, docker and docker-compose need to be installed on your machine.

-#### Clone this repository

-    git clone git@github.com:pedromcorreia/find_hotel.git
-    cd find_hotel

-#### Build project with docker

-    docker-compose build

-#### Create database and run migrations

-    docker-compose run --rm web mix do ecto.create, ecto.migrate

-#### Run all services

-    docker-compose up

-Use -d to run in the background.
-Use --build to ensure images are rebuilt.
-Use docker-compose down to stop all services.

-HTTP endpoint available at: http://localhost:4000/
-Or you can check with:

-    curl --request GET --url http://localhost:4000/api/coordinates/ip_address/:ip_address

-#### Attach iex

-    docker-compose run --rm web bash
-#### Attach session

-    docker attach (docker ps -lq)
-  #### To populate the Parser service
- This will create data with sample CSV.

-      docker-compose run --rm web bash
-      iex -S mix
- 1. You can create a process with sample data as:

-      iex> Parser.init
-      [info] Import completed, result: %{errors: 996, success: 4, time_elapsed: 108}
-2. Or with a CSV placed in parser/priv/NAME.csv

-      iex> Parser.init "DIR/Name.csv"
-      [info] Import completed, result: %{errors: XXX, success: XXX, time_elapsed: XXX}
-Then in your favorite terminal

-    curl --request GET --url http://localhost:4000/api/coordinates/ip_address/38.111.125.236

-#### Run integration tests

-    docker-compose run --rm web mix test